FAQ

 Is the data predictive?

-No. Every field is a verifiable fact — "the RSI zone is oversold" or "the stock has been in a downtrend for 12 days."
+No. The output is descriptive, not predictive.
+Facts like "the RSI zone is oversold" or "the stock has been in a downtrend for 12 days."
 No forecasts, no recommendations, no predictions.
 What your agent does with those facts is up to you.

-What's the difference between free and paid data?
+What's the difference between Starter and paid data?

-Free gets core technical data (trend, momentum, volatility, volume) and latest-only snapshots with 3 search filters.
+Those are the standard post-beta plan differences.
+Starter gets core technical data (trend, momentum, volatility, volume), 30 days of historical summary/search/event access, and 3 search filters.
 Plus adds 2-year history, fundamentals, events with aftermath data, cross-asset correlation, and 5 search filters.
 Pro gets the full 5-year database with 10 search filters and all fields including stability metadata.
+During beta, every signed-in user is provisioned on Individual Pro for free.

 What happens if I exceed my rate limit?